olaanders/rpg-wfrp/characters/npc-khandar-runner-dwarf-scout.md

 says, they have innumerable secrets to teach her and new wonders to amaze her.
 And until she has seen it all, she will never stop running._

-> Quote: “Come on, come on, or you’ll miss the sunrise over Karak Ungor!”
+> “Come on, come on, or you’ll miss the sunrise over Karak Ungor!”

 |**WS**|**BS**|**S**|**T**|**Ag**|**Int**|**WP**|**Fel**|